 - Agreement of two or more persons to an unlawful act by unlawful means.

 - Intention to agree, completion of the agreement, and a common design.

 - Need an actual agreement between the parties.

 - Intention to agree must be proved in that the parties intended to achieve a mutual criminal objective.

 - Offence complete upon formation of the agreement, so even if an accused later withdraws from the conspiracy, they can still be found guilty.

 In most cases, the statements of co-accused cannot be used against other co-accused parties.
 However, in a conspiracy case, statements made in furtherance of the conspiracy can potentially be used against other co-conspirators to prove the conspiracy.

 Information about Conspiracies

 Weisberg Law regularly represents clients that have never previously had dealings with the criminal justice system.
-If you are faced with a criminal conspiracy charge or know someone who may be facing these charges our legal team is available to provide you with further information.
-Together, with the client, the firm will work relentlessly, so you can rest assured that your matters receive the personalized attention they need.
+If you are faced with a criminal conspiracy charge or know someone who is, our legal team is available to provide you with further information.
+Together, we will work relentlessly so you can rest assured that your matters receive the personalized attention they need.